logancchavez-cmyk/github_pages_template/about.md

 Write a brief introduction about yourself here.
 Include:

-- Your academic background
+- I am currently a Senior in the Human Resources Management Program at BYU with a minor in Statistics
-- Your interest in data science
+- My interest in data science originates from my interest in People Anlytics as a whole
-- Your career goals
+- I qould love to sit in an advanced people analytics team using my HR background to inform smart data decisions
-- Any relevant experience or projects
+- Michelin Star Project

 ## Education

-- **[Your Degree]** - [University Name], [Year]
+- **[Human Resources Management, Minor Statistics]** - [Brigham Young University], [2026]
-- **Relevant Coursework**: Statistics, Data Analysis, Programming, etc.
+- **Relevant Coursework**: Statistical Modeling, HRM Implementation, The Data Science Process, ...

 ## Skills & Interests